A few best practices to keep your site on track.

 - Break content up into skimmable sections.
 Bullets and headers give the eyes something to rest on.

-- Don't use Headings 1-4, but Heading 6 may become your new best friend.
+- Don't use Headings 1-4, but do use Heading 6 and Heading 5 to wrangle your content.

 - Don't paste content directly from sources containing external formatting.
 Don't paste from Word.